 Kindness and Morality

-Taoism says, that it isn’t a question that Taoism can answer for the whole.
-Rather Taoism teaches each person how to live to kindness, compassion and grace.
-It takes time and patience to illustrate what this means to each person’s heart and how to work in relationship to others with open communication.
-Then once expanding your awareness with an education rather than forcing every one to memorize a set of commandments, Taoism leaves it up to you to follow your own heart.
+Taoism says that it isn’t a question that Taoism can answer for the whole.
+Rather Taoism teaches each person how to live to kindness, compassion, and grace.
+It takes time and patience to illustrate what this means to each person’s heart and how to work with others with open communication.
+Then once expanding your awareness with an education rather than forcing everyone to memorize a set of commandments, Taoism leaves it up to you to follow your own heart.

-This process at first doesn’t seem like it tackles larger social issues… but ironically it does, since we will actually stop abusing ourselves/others somewhere along the line of discovering what it meant to live kindly.
+This process at first doesn’t seem like it tackles larger social issues, but it does since we will stop abusing ourselves/others somewhere along the line of discovering what it meant to live kindly.

 In that reflection of no longer abusing ourselves, as a whole we actually can stop abusing each other also.